wanhakim/GenAIStudio/README.md

 If you're part of a team and want to provide a testing playground for your members, you'll need to set up GenAIStudio.
 This setup allows your team members to test and evaluate their pipelines in a sandbox environment without worrying about infrastructure management.

 However, if you already have access to an existing Studio instance, you can skip the setup process and move directly to the next section to begin working with your projects.

-### Current Known Limitations
-- **Having more than one same microservice node within the same workflow is not allowed.** The sandbox execution of a workflow with more than one same microservice node will fail.
-- **Only deployment on CPU is supported** in the current GenAIStudio release.
-Support for GPU or other devices will be available in future release.

 ### System Requirements
 ```